 BU 409.
-Sales and Sales Management
+Sales and Sales Management (3)

-Prerequisite: BU 309 or permission of the instructor
+Prerequisite: BU 309 or permission of the instructor An introduction to the selling process and to the managerial

 An introduction to the selling process and to the managerial responsibilities associated with maintaining an effective sales function.
 Offered upon sufficient demand.